 If you have any first aid requirements please contact the Disability and Inclusion Service.

-If you have a disability, medical or mental health condition, pregnancy, specific learning difficulty or if you are in the medical aspect of gender transition, please make sure that you let our team know at application stage and provide the appropriate supporting evidence as soon as possible.
+If you have a disability, medical or mental health condition, pregnancy, specific learning differences or if you are in the medical aspect of gender transition, please make sure that you let our team know at application stage and provide the appropriate supporting evidence as soon as possible.

 This information will allow us to contact you prior to your course to ensure that we can work with you to make informed decisions about the support you may require.